 - Keep the number of fonts to a minimum—two is recommended.

-- Update the look with a touch of color.
-This is not the place where “if some is good, more is better.”
+- Update the look with a touch of color; this is not the place where “if some is good, more is better.”
 Pick just one color and use it for your name, bullet points, or a few thin horizontal lines.
 Use a basic color such as navy blue, tan, burgundy, medium blue, hunter green, or gray.

 Leverage Holiday Get Togethers

-Now you have a sparkling clean refrigerator and a more powerful resume just in time for holiday gatherings. <smiles> Don’t forget to give your updated resume to your references, family, friends, and those in your network.
+Wow!
+You now have a sparkling clean refrigerator and a more powerful resume just in time for holiday gatherings. <smiles> Don’t forget to give your updated resume to your references, family, friends, and those in your network.
 You never know who might be at a holiday party, that needs to know your value and what you have to offer as presented on your resume.
 The more you apply for jobs and share your resume the likelier you are to get it into the hands of an employer that is looking for someone just like you.

 Rather Have Someone Else Do the Heavy Resume Cleanup For You?

 Feeling a bit overwhelmed with holiday chores, shopping, and entertaining so that the thought of updating your resume is just too much?
 Contact me to get a great new resume and cover letter just in time for your holiday networking.
-Ask me how you can instantly save $100.